shamsway/octant/docs/nomad/README.md

 ## Running multiple Nomad agents

-Yes, it is possible to run multiple Nomad agents on a single server.
+It is possible to run multiple Nomad agents on a single server.
 This can be useful in scenarios where you want to have separate Nomad environments or handle different types of workloads with different configurations.

 To run multiple Nomad agents on a single server, you need to ensure that each agent has its own unique configuration and uses different ports and directories to avoid conflicts.
 Here's a general approach to setting up multiple Nomad agents: